 The recommended CPE points for this course are as follows:

-The IBFD ITA is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
-State board of accountancy have final authority on the acceptance of individual courses for CPE credit.
-Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors, 150 Fourth Avenue North, Suite 700, Nashville, TN, 37219-2417.
-Web site: www.nasba.org.
+The International Bureau of Fiscal Documentation (IBFD) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
+State boards of accountancy have the final authority on the acceptance of individual courses for CPE credit.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website.

-In addition, ITA Online courses in many cases qualify for CPE credits pursuant to the rules of a number of professional associations other than those listed above.
+In addition, International Online Tax Courses in many cases qualify for CPE credits pursuant to the rules of a number of professional associations other than those listed above.
 Participants are encouraged to check with their professional and/or national associations to determine eligibility in this respect.

-Read more information on CPE points and accreditation for ITA courses.
+Read more information on CPE points and accreditation for International Tax Courses.

-For more information regarding administrative policies such as complain and refund, please contact the International Tax Academy via email.
+For more information regarding administrative policies such as complaints and refund, please contact IBFD International Tax Training via email.
 Please note that once access to an online course has been granted, a refund will no longer be possible.